Consumer products M&A update: Q1 2026

 • Food and beverage

-The Consumer Price Index (CPI) US city average for food and beverages has increased by 2.8% from May 2024 to May 2025.1
+The Consumer Price Index (CPI) US city average for food and beverages increased 3.3% from March 2025 to March 2026, indicating a higher average basket price for consumers.1

 • Health and personal care